kgryte/pranav-qs-blog/README.md

 <figure style="text-align:center">
 	<img src="/posts/implement-lapack-routines-in-stdlib/lapack_vs_ndarray_conventions.png" alt="Diagram illustrating the generalization of LAPACK strided array conventions to non-contiguous strided arrays" style="position:relative,left:15%,width:70%"/>
 	<figcaption>
-		Figure TODO: a) A 5-by-5 contiguous matrix stored in column-major order. b) A 3-by-3 non-contiguous sub-matrix stored in column-major order.
+		Figure 4: a) A 5-by-5 contiguous matrix stored in column-major order. b) A 3-by-3 non-contiguous sub-matrix stored in column-major order.
 Sub-matrices can be operated on in LAPACK by providing a pointer to the first indexed element and specifying the stride of the leading (i.e., first) dimension.
 In this case, the stride of leading dimension is five, even though there are only three elements per column, due to the non-contiguity of sub-matrix elements in linear memory when stored as part of a larger matrix.
 In LAPACK, the stride of the trailing (i.e., second) dimension is always assumed to be unity. c) A 3-by-3 non-contiguous sub-matrix stored in column-major order having non-unit strides and generalizing LAPACK stride conventions to both leading and trailing dimensions.
 This generalization underpins stdlib's multi-dimensional arrays (also referred to as "ndarrays").
 	</figcaption>
 </figure>

 Libraries, such as NumPy and stdlib, generalize LAPACK's strided array conventions to support

-1. non-unit strides in the last dimension (see Figure TODO (c)).
+1. non-unit strides in the last dimension (see Figure 4 (c)).
 2. negative strides for any dimension.
 LAPACK requires that the stride of the leading dimension be positive.
 3. multi-dimensional arrays having more than two dimensions.